 Hemoglobinopathies, such as thalassemia and sickle cell disease (SCD), are among the most common genetic ailments globally, affecting over 7% of the world’s population.
-Each year, almost 5,00,000 children are reportedly born with hemoglobinopathies, most of whom are from marginalised communities in lower and middle income countries.
+Each year, almost 5,00,000 children are reportedly born with hemoglobinopathies, most of whom are from marginalized communities in lower and middle income countries.
 India has the world’s third-highest number of global SCD births, following Nigeria and the Democratic Republic of the Congo.

-Historically, the sickle cell genetic mutation occurred many generations ago to protect individuals from malaria, which is still a common and life-threatening infection in many parts of the world.
-Because of this protective effect, SCD is common in malaria-endemic areas of the world, the majority of which are inhabited by tribal and disadvantaged communities that are figuratively “invisible.”
+Historically, the sickle cell genetic mutation occurred many generations ago to protect people from malaria, which is still a common and life-threatening infection in many parts of the world.
+Because of this protective effect, SCD is common in malaria-endemic areas of the world, the majority of which are inhabited by tribal and marginalized communities that are figuratively “invisible.”
 In India, too, researchers have found that Adivasis and Other Backward Castes within the country have a higher prevalence of SCD.

 Since Sama engaged in a research project commissioned by the National Human Rights Commission (NHRC) in 2018, it has been conducting research and advocacy on SCD and its management.
 During field visits in Chhattisgarh, Sama’s interactions with people with SCD have revealed the many ways in which this illness deeply affects the quality of life of patients and caregivers, who have to put up with debilitating pain, distress, poor access to treatment, frequent hospital visits, catastrophic health expenses, as well as harmful psychosocial burdens such as loss of educational and employment opportunities.